opea-project/GenAIExamples/MultimodalQnA/docker_compose/intel/hpu/gaudi/README.md

-# Build Mega Service of MultimodalRAGWithVideos on Gaudi
+# Build Mega Service of MultimodalQnA on Gaudi

 This document outlines the deployment process for a MultimodalQnA application utilizing the [GenAIComps](https://github.com/opea-project/GenAIComps.git) microservice pipeline on Intel Gaudi server.
 The steps include Docker image creation, container deployment via Docker Compose, and service execution to integrate microservices such as `multimodal_embedding` that employs [BridgeTower](https://huggingface.co/BridgeTower/bridgetower-large-itm-mlm-gaudi) model as embedding model, `multimodal_retriever`, `lvm`, and `multimodal-data-prep`.
 We will publish the Docker images to Docker Hub soon, it will simplify the deployment process for this service.